yugabyte/yugabyte-db/docs/content/latest/api/ysql/_index.md

 | [`PREPARE`](commands/perf_prepare) | Prepare a statement |

 ## Other commands

 | Statement | Description |
 |-----------|-------------|
 | [`COPY`](commands/cmd_copy) | Copy data between tables and files |

-## Language Elements
+## Language elements

 This section lists the main elements of YSQL.

 - [Keywords](keywords).
 - Names and Qualifiers: Some names are reserved for the system.
 List of [reserved names](reserved_names).
-- Datatypes: Most PostgreSQL-compatible datatypes are supported.
-List of [datatypes](datatypes).
+- Data types: Most PostgreSQL-compatible data types are supported.
+List of [data types](data-types).
 - [Expressions](exprs)
 - Database Objects
 - Comments